This character simply can't

 - Captain Jack Harkness in Torchwood and Doctor Who is this.
 Blow him up and the body gradually begins to reassemble.
 He has been stated to age very slowly.
 It's suggested that he may become the Face of Boe, who did die, but whether that's an in-joke or truth was answered with a Shrug of God, the writer saying that the joke stops being funny if we know if it is or isn't true.

-- In Supernatural, Death claims he is the one thing in existence that will last forever.
+- In Supernatural, Death claims that he is the one thing in existence that will last forever after he reaps GOD at the end of time, although he's so old that he can't even remember anymore which of them came first.

 - The evil liquid entity Armus in the Star Trek: The Next Generation episode "Skin of Evil" is stated to be immortal and unkillable.
 He has already spent an immeasurable amount of time on a barren, uninhabited planet after his creators left him there.
 Picard ensures that he will be trapped there for as long as possible without any means of escape.